New England Newspapers

 "They have already made alternate, temporary arrangements for lodging."

-Howard said Pownal Valley, Pownal, Bennington Village, and Williamstown, Mass., fire
+Howard said Pownal Valley, Pownal, Bennington Village, and Williamstown, Mass., fire departments responded to the scene.
+A total of seven fire trucks and about 30 firefighters were involved.

 This is the second fire in recent weeks for Pownal.
 The last was at a rental home on Jackson Crossing Road that left a young couple in need of Red Cross services and killed two pets.
 That fire was caused by an unlit candle left on a furnace, which turned on automatically and unexpectedly, melting the candle.